rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

  If you wish to unsubscribe a particular device from receiving updates, simply go into dev-config.yml and change `enabled: 1` to `enabled: 0`

 **After all of this is done, you are all set up and ready to start using Live Update and all of the features it provides**

+NOTE: The first Live Update in a session could take several minutes to appear; subsequent updates are generally faster.

 ##Update Methods
 ---